space-concordia-robotics/robotics-prototype/README.md

 Finally, to link ROS to our webpage we need to install rosbridge: `sudo apt install ros-kinetic-rosbridge-suite`.
 Before running the GUI with `./app.py`, you need to run in a separate terminal: `roslaunch rosbridge_server rosbridge_websocket.launch`.
 Make sure to deactivate the `venv` for this terminal (otherwise it will crash).
+Make sure it works fine: after running the `./app.py` go visit `localhost:5000` in your browser (recommended browser: Google Chrome).

 ### .bashrc edits
 You should edit your `~/.bashrc` file so that it looks like this: